guimarbe/GildedRose-Refactoring-Kata/README.md

 This Kata was originally created by [Terry Hughes](http://twitter.com/TerryHughes).
 It is already on GitHub [here](https://github.com/NotMyself/GildedRose).
 See also [Bobby Johnson's description of the kata](http://iamnotmyself.com/2011/02/13/refactor-this-the-gilded-rose-kata/).

 I picked up this Java Refactoring Kata from [Emily Bache](https://twitter.com/emilybache) in her GitHub multilingual [Gilded Rose Refactoring Kata](https://github.com/emilybache/GildedRose-Refactoring-Kata) page.
-Emily translated the original C# Kata into other programming languages, where I started training the Java Kata.
+Emily translated the original C# Kata into other programming languages, where I've started to train the Java Kata from that project.

 The main goal of this kata is to train your refactoring skills.
-But, also, is really useful for practicing writing good tests using different frameworks, approaches and it gives you a  better practice at handling a legacy code situation.
-Emily added text fixtures for Text-Based approval testing with TextTest (see [the TextTests](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/texttests) from Emily's GitHub).
+But, also, is really useful for writing good tests using a different framework, trying different approaches and it gives you a better practice at handling a legacy code situation.
+Moreover, Emily added text fixtures for Text-Based approval testing with TextTest (see [the TextTests](https://github.com/emilybache/GildedRose-Refactoring-Kata/tree/master/texttests) from Emily's GitHub).

 ## How to use this Kata

-First of all, you can download the starter folder with the original Java Gilded Rose kata.
-The final folder contains my code, which one of the final results possible in this refactoring Kata.
+First of all, you can download the starter folder with the original Java Gilded Rose Refactoring Kata.
+The final folder contains my code, which is one of the final results possible in this refactoring Kata.

 **NOTES**
 >My code contains some Spanish comments.